Website Manager

 17. Dropped 3rd Strike: There are no dropped 3rd strikes in Minors.

-18. Pitching: When a pitcher is in contact with the pitcher’s plate and in possession of the ball, base runners shall not leave their bases until the ball has been delivered and has reached the batter.
-A play is considered dead, resulting in runners returning to their respective bases, once the pitcher has control of the ball on the pitcher’s mound in between pitches.
-If the catcher overthrows the pitcher, the runners can advance so long as they are more than halfway to the next base prior to the pitcher controlling the ball on the pitcher’s mound.
-If the catcher overthrows the pitcher, the runners may advance at their own risk to be put out.
+20. Pitching: When a pitcher is in contact with the pitcher’s plate and in possession of the ball AND the catcher is in the catcher’s box ready to assume the receiving position, base runners shall not leave their bases until the ball has been delivered and has reached the batter.
+Runners who are more than halfway to the next base at that time may continue to that base, but not advance farther.
+If the catcher overthrows the pitcher, the runners may advance at their own risk.

-19. Pitching Local: During the regular season, a pitcher may pitch a maximum of 2 innings or 6 consecutive outs.
-The 6 outs may span across 3 innings.
+21. Pitching Local: During the regular season, a pitcher may pitch a maximum of 2 innings or 6 consecutive outs (the 6 outs may span 3 innings).
 A pitcher may take another field position immediately under both National and local rules.
 A pitcher may not return to pitch having been removed from that position earlier in the game.
 A player may not pitch in more than one game in a day.
-During the post-season, teams may use National rules regarding pitch count (see below and at the end of these Rules).
+During the postseason, a pitcher may pitch a maximum of 3 innings or 9 consecutive outs (the 9 outs may span 4 innings).
+Under all circumstances, teams must follow National rules regarding pitch count (refer to Regular Season Pitching Rules – Baseball).

-20. Pitcher/Catcher: A pitcher who throws 40 or more pitches in a game may not play in the catcher position.
+22. Pitcher/Catcher: A pitcher who throws 40 or more pitches in a game may not play in the catcher position.
 If the pitcher reaches 39 pitches while facing a batter, they may continue to pitch until that at-bat is completed, and then thereafter play the position of catcher for the remainder of that game.
 A catcher who catches less than 4 innings in a game may pitch.
 For the purposes of this rule, the catcher shall be considered to have caught 4 innings as soon as they receive the first pitch of the 4th inning, and then becomes ineligible to pitch in that game.
+A player who played the position of catcher for three (3) innings or less, moves to the pitcher position, and delivers 21 pitches or more (15- and 16-year-olds: 31 pitches or more) in the same day, may not return to the catcher position on that calendar day.

 A pitch is defined as a “ball delivered to the batter by the pitcher”.
 For example: if a batter fouls off three pitches on a full count.
 All three are added to the pitch count even though the ball/strike count remains full at 3 and 2.
 Warm up pitches at the start of an inning do not count towards pitch count.

-31. Number of Players – Playoffs: Pool players can only be used to avoid having less than 9 players at the beginning of the game.
+• Number of Players: Pool players can only be used to avoid having less than 9 players at the beginning of the game.
 “Differentials” (the difference between the number of players on each team) will be ignored; automatic outs will not be imposed.

 Copyright © 2024 Mill Valley Little League | Privacy Policy | Terms of Use | License Agreement | Children's Privacy Policy Log In